USEPA/WNTR/documentation/morph.rst

 Network morphology
 ======================================

-The water network model morphology can be modified is several ways using WNTR, including network skeletonization, modifying node coordinates, and splitting or breaking pipes.
+The water network model morphology can be modified in several ways using WNTR, including network skeletonization, modifying node coordinates, and splitting or breaking pipes.